alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 > Electrons are particles,
 > and they will behave like such!
 > They can only pass through one hole,
-> so there can be no double sources to interfere at the bottom!
+> so there can be no interference between both slits at the bottom!

 Well, you'd be surprised.

-### The Light Debate

-The debate between waves and particles had already happened before with light, where people had discussed for centuries whether it was made of particles or it was a kind of wave, an oscillation in some unknown media.
+A debate between waves and particles has already happened before with light, where scientists have discussed for centuries whether it was made of particles or it was some kind of wave or oscillation.
+We will see it in detail below, in case you are interested.

+## The Double Slit in Practice

+Going back to our double slit: what does really happen if you do this experiment with electrons?
+Well, guess what:
+you get peaks and valleys,
+the true sign of interference.

+## The Light Debate

 The field of optics has been studied since antiquity.
 Epicurus already established that the speed of light ("images")